dmlc/xgboost/doc/parameter.rst

       - When used with binary classification, the objective should be ``binary:logistic`` or similar functions that work on probability.
       - When used with multi-class classification, objective should be ``multi:softprob`` instead of ``multi:softmax``, as the latter doesn't output probability.
 Also the AUC is calculated by 1-vs-rest with reference class weighted by class prevalence.
       - When used with LTR task, the AUC is computed by comparing pairs of documents to count correctly sorted pairs.
 This corresponds to pairwise learning to rank.
-The implementation has some issues with average AUC around groups and distributed workers not being well ddefined.
+The implementation has some issues with average AUC around groups and distributed workers not being well-defined.
       - On a single machine the AUC calculation is exact.
 In a distributed environment the AUC is a weighted average over the AUC of training rows on each node - therefore, distributed AUC is an approximation sensitive to the distribution of data across workers.
 Use another metric in distributed environments if precision and reproducibility are important.
       - If input dataset contains only negative or positive samples the output is `NaN`.